FWGS/xash3d/README.md

 fine, but bear in mind that some features may not work at all or work not exactly the way they do in Gold Source Engine.

-Xash3D FWGS is a fork of Xash3D Engine, which aims on crossplatform and compability with original Xash3D and Gold Source.
+Xash3D FWGS is a fork of Xash3D Engine, which aims on crossplatform and compatibility with original Xash3D and Gold Source.

 - [Building and running Xash3D FWGS](https://github.com/FWGS/xash3d/wiki/Building-and-running)